 FirstService Residential & FirstService Energy: Working in Tandem for Boards and OwnersFirstService Residential and FirstService Energy are here to help boards and building owners make the best possible investments in clean energy and sustainable resources.
 To clearly illustrate a property’s current energy performance and actionable improvements, our energy efficiency experts also perform a detailed benchmark analysis.
 The results are presented in a customized Energy Report Card which includes an annual potential savings model, energy usage and cost benchmarking, weather normalized energy consumption, historical energy consumption by commodity and a carbon emissions impact study.
 The goal is to arm clients with measured data and practical recommendations to help boards and owners make informed decisions when considering efficiency strategies.

 To help our clients understand their obligations under New York City’s Climate Mobilization Act (CMA), our in-house experts have participated in webinars, live Q&A sessions and symposiums offering pathways to navigate the new legislation, avoid costly fines and penalties related to carbon emissions, improve overall energy efficiency and compliance with new local laws.

-If your building has questions about CMA compliance, energy retrofits, or general efficiency topics, we invite you to browse Energy Insights, an interactive library of webinars, articles, best practices and tools to enhance energy efficiency.
 With the right plan and the right partners, buildings can turn this obligation into an opportunity to save money, reduce emissions and improve quality of life for residents.